ialbert/genescape-central/README.md

 ### Default labels

-When labels are not explicitly provided an automatic node labeling will take place using two numbers separated by a slash.
+When labels are not explicitly provided, an automatic node labeling will take place using two numbers separated by a slash.

 1. The first number indicates the count of nodes in the subtree starting from that node.
 2. The second number is the total number of nodes in the complete annotation tree.